Skip to content

 print(f"encoded value using EC 256 key:\n{encoded}")

-2. Run the script and copy the JWT token that is printed.
+2. Before running the script, you can change the user_name variable to the user that you want to use.
+This user should be present in Privacera.
+You can also change the groups in the token variable.
+Run the script and copy the JWT token that is printed.
 You can generate the token using RSA or EC key by passing the argument to the script.

 Bash